 Food and cuisine are synonymous with the Rhône region and the city of Lyon.
 And what food!
-This is a region noted for its gastronomy.
-From the humble street stalls to trendy cafés and bistros up to world-renowned restaurants, all are keen to show off their culinary skills and delight in serving specialties de la région.
-And there is a very happy marriage between the cuisine and the produce of the vineyards.
+This is a region where famed food writer, Waverly Root, once wrote, “The cooking of Lyon fits the character of the city, it’s hearty rather than graceful”.
+And yet the city has earned many Michelin stars.
+From the humble street stalls to trendy cafés and bistros up to world-renowned restaurants, all are keen to show off their culinary skills and specialties de la région.
+One might better say it’s a happy melding between the cuisine and the produce of the vineyards.

-The splendours of Rhône Valley cookery start with pates featuring ham, goose and game.
-Superfine sausages and preserved meats are a feature.
-Exceptional amongst these are the saucisson de Lyon (air-dried sausage) used in Lyon's trademark dish, saucissons aux pommes (sausages with potatoes) and Saucisson chaud au Macon (pork sausage cooked in red wine) or the andouillettes (smoked sausages often made from veal and served with a mustard sauce) or rosette sausages or boudin blanc (veal or chicken sausages).
+The splendors of Rhône Valley cuisine explodes with pates brimming with ham, goose and game.
+Sausages and preserved meats many with the saucisson de Lyon which appears in many of Lyon's trademark dishes, saucissons aux pommel, Saucisson chaud au Macon, smoked sausages served with a mustard sauce, rosette sausages or boudin blanc.

-Patisseries specialize in extremely rich chocolate gateaux which make great desserts.
-Enjoy in Perouges Galette Perougienne, a buttery, sugary, flat tart eaten with le tupin de crème, (a huge jug of thick cream), or Granite aux Pommes et Calvados (Apple and Calvados Ice).
+Desserts are often a rich chocolate cake, in Perouges Galette Perougienne, a buttery, sugary, flat tart eaten with a dollop of cream, or chocolates from Valhrona, a white nougat of almonds, egg whites and honey from Montelimar.
 Or finish with fabulous Bernachon chocolates or Nougat blanc de Montelimar, white nougat of almonds, egg white and honey.
-A Rhône favourite cheese is Saint Marcellin, a soft white goat's cheese, great with Côtes du Rhône wines.
 Or indulge in superb regional chesses such as Beaufort, Tomme de Savoie, Reblochon, Chevrotin des Alpes, and Dauphinois.

 Vineyards in Villars Vaucluse